 Defining your organisation’s D&I is about striving for equity.
 It’s not about ticking a race card or about making sure there are enough women (any woman) at the table.
 It’s not so you can say you have included the token minority.

 What it is about is reducing inequalities, having good D&I practices in place to support those policies goes further again by reducing inequities.

-When you have practices in place that address diversity and inclusion on a daily basis, you also increase accessibility.
+When you have practices in place that address diversity and inclusion on a daily basis, you also increase accessibility and when places are accessible, the feeling of belonging also increases.
 All of these factors make for increased wellbeing.

 So where do you start?

 Get professional help.